FactomProject/factom-docs/wallet/includes/_create-entry-credit-address.md

 ![Wallet 46](images/wallet_043.png)

-Another thing you notice is the "DISPLAY PRIVATE KEY" button, if you click it, it will show "Displaying private key is disabled in settings".
+Another thing you notice is the "DISPLAY PRIVATE KEY" button, if you click it, it will show "Displaying private key is disabled in settings."

-Let's give it a try so you get familiar with another important function.
-Go to "Settings", select "Enable ability to export private keys" then hit "SAVE CHANGES".
+Let's give it a try so that you get familiar with another important function.
+Go to "Settings," select "Enable ability to export private keys" then hit "SAVE CHANGES."

 ![Wallet 47](images/wallet_033.png)